abrahamgue05/Learning_C_Language/Projects/Project.md

 ## Extras

-- I want to do something that uses malloc and related
+- I want to do computer memory related programs.

-- **Why?:** C is a memory language, learning malloc and more related memory this as pointers and addresses
+- **Why?:** C is a memory language, learning malloc and more related memory things as pointers and addresses

 - **How?:** Videos or web ideas mostly